 Stress is a reaction that affects our mind and/or body when we are confronted by a ‘stressor’ – something that angers, scares or worries us.
-For the child, stress can trigger or worsen the eczema – Dr Christopher Bridgett agreed that skin and stress are related and Dr Ava Shamban spoke about stress increasing cortisol, which in turn increases acne.
-Read more here about how stress impacts our immune system and skin.
+For the child, stress can trigger or worsen the eczema – Dr Christopher Bridgett and Dr Claudia Aguirre shared about stress brain and skin connection.

 Apart from impact on skin, stress can affect a child’s learning, sleep, emotions and ability to handle stressful situations.
 Not all stress is bad, as some normal stress encountered prior to a test may help the child to prepare for it.
 Unfortunately, with eczema, the stress can be chronic (just like eczema) as persistent eczema flares, scratching, lack of sleep and self-esteem can build up in a child.

-MarcieMom: Lori, so good to have you on Eczemablues.com; can you share with parents how we can identify that our child is stressed, in particular, for an infant or toddler?
+MarcieMom: Lori, can you share with parents how we can identify that our child is stressed, in particular, for an infant or toddler?
 Can a new-born be stressed?
 (I’m thinking of all the writhing and fidgeting of my baby when her eczema already affected her at two weeks old!)

 Lori: Recognizing stress in new-borns and toddlers is difficult.
 As you noted, you felt your baby’s body language was telling you something was out of balance at only two weeks old.
 Babies that stiffen their bodies, arch their backs, grimace, and cry frequently can be exhibiting signs of stress.
 I always tell parents to trust their instincts.
 Parents, especially moms, know when something is wrong with their children.
 Keep an eye out for a change in your child’s behavior.
 For example: clingy behavior is a sign of stress in toddlers.
 However, some toddlers are clingy.
 So if your child is usually not the clingy type and they are suddenly attached to your leg, then that would be a change in behavior.